tomlajtos/my-dev-notes_dendron/README.md

 # A Dendron Workspace to keep my web-dev study notes.

+> [!IMPORTANT]
+> It is the continuation of the my-dev-notes repo, which will be superseded by this one.

 ## References for how to use Dendron:

 - [View the Demo Website](https://link.dendron.so/netlify-demo)